The Buszy

-"The Buszy", built in 2005, is a skatepark plaza in Milton Keynes, England.
+The Buszy, built in 2005, is a skatepark plaza in Milton Keynes, England.
 The skate area is covered almost entirely by the roof of the former Milton Keynes Central bus station.
+Its founders believe it to be the first purpose-built skatepark in the world.

 Pronounced "Buzzy" (/ˈbʌzi/) by the locals, the bus station, including the plaza that sits underneath its roof, is grade two listed.